pylena/Cafe-Analysis/README.md

 * Developing a recommendation system: Building a user-based recommendation model using customer preferences.

-* Visualizing and communicating results: Presenting insights and findings through an interactive Streamlit web application and Plotly visualizations.
+* Visualizing and communicating results: Presenting insights and findings.

 ### Outcomes
-<a href="https://cafe-recommendation.streamlit.app/">Click Here To Try the recommendation System </a>.
+<a href="https://cafe-recommendation.streamlit.app/">Click here to try the recommendation system </a>.